 “Hopefully Cody is progressing,” Bylsma said.
 “We’d like to see him get out on the ice, not with the team, hopefully soon.
 He’s not going on the trip with us.

-The Sabres thought they should have earned an offensive-zone faceoff late in Tuesday’s game after the Rangers iced the puck.
+Meanwhile in reviewing Tuesday's loss, the Sabres thought they should have earned an offensive-zone faceoff late in Tuesday’s after the Rangers iced the puck.
 Only they weren’t called for icing.
 The linesmen said the puck had been tipped, costing the Sabres time and an opportunity to set up a play trailing, at the time, 3-2.